Skip to navigation Skip to content

 The results will display on the applicant's screen, select Finish.
 The results will be transmitted to the Department of Home Affairs.
 Record the result on the Daily Attendees List under the Services Australia comments section.

-If the applicant fails the test, offer a resit if time and resources permits.
+If the applicant fails the test, offer a resit if time and resources permit.
 Applicants can sit the test a maximum of 3 times at each appointment.

 Failing the citizenship test does not affect their permanent residence visa or their ability to continue living in Australia.

-See Resources for a link to the Services Australia Standard Operating Procedures (SOP) for examples of fail screen results.
+See the Resources page for a link to the Services Australia Standard Operating Procedures (SOP) for examples of fail screen results.

 Completing the citizenship testing